The Internet is packed with inaccurate, generic advice on how to write the perfect blog post.

 - You should use adjectives in your blog titles.

-- You should publish your posts at a special ‘peak time’ each day.
+- You should publish your posts at a magical ‘peak time’, on certain days of the week.

-There are around a dozen more predictable rules, churned out by content marketing experts.
+There are dozens more of these predictable rules, churned out by content marketing experts.
 So, if you adopt this generic approach to blogging, will it help you build a large, valuable readership?

 Err… no. In fact, it will do the exact opposite.